 4.09.
-Schedule and procedures for participant enrollment and follow-up

-During a preparation phase, all villages / clusters in the included health districts of the three study regions will be listed and mapped.
-Scientists in the study team, working with the local health professionals, will review the map and exclude areas and villages that are considered urban, unsafe, inaccessible or unstable in population (in gold-mining areas, for example), to come up with a final list of invited clusters.
+Schedule and procedures for participant enrollment and follow-up the local health professionals, will review the map and exclude areas and villages that are considered urban, unsafe, inaccessible or unstable in population (in gold-mining areas, for example), to come up with a final list of invited clusters.